Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07-2.md

   to crushing damage.

-- **Brigandine** (DR 5) is the thing that confused Gygax into inventing studded leather, because the plates are under a light leather or cloth covering and only the rivets are peeking out.
+- **Brigandine** (DR 5) is the thing that confused Gygax into inventing studded leather, because it's metal plates sandwiched between two leather or cloth layers, with the rivets that keep them in place peeking out.
 About the same price of heavy mail, at half the weight.
 It counts as plate for modifier purposes.

 - **Plate** armor is the high-end stuff, very expensive and surprisingly light for the amount of protection it provides.
 Comes in Standard, Heavy,